veillette/physics-book/contents/ch11VariationOfPresssure.md

 its average depth at the dam.
 Thus the force depends only on the water’s average depth and the dimensions of the dam, *not* on the horizontal extent of the reservoir.
-In the diagram, the thickness of the dam increases with depth to balance the increasing force due to the increasing pressure.epth to balance the increasing force due to the increasing pressure.
+In the diagram, the thickness of the dam increases with depth to balance the increasing force due to the increasing pressure depth to balance the increasing force due to the increasing pressure.

 </div>